|£59,461 to £65,407 (depending on qualifications and experience). UKRI Pay Band F/S2

 Please also refer to the additional specific essential and desirable skills criteria for this post.

 The closing date for receipt of applications is 14th January 2024.
-Interviews are expected to be held in late January 2024 in Edinburgh.
+Interviews are expected to be held in late January or early February 2024 in Edinburgh.

 Type / Role: